-Draft Revised March, 2018 • re meant to help those who are creating descriptions, or metadata, for uvialuit Digital Library (https://inuvialuitdigitallibrary.ca/).
-Questions we have e for community partners are being gathered in the document found here .
+Digital Library North - Metadata Guidelines Draft Revised March, 2018

+These guidelines are meant to help those who are creating descriptions, or metadata, for resources in the Inuvialuit Digital Library (https://inuvialuitdigitallibrary.ca/).

+Questions we have for community partners are being gathered in the document found here.

 This is a growing, living document that will change as we work together with the community to build the digital library.

-Definition: a brief Required: must the Repeatable: can th e name of the element as it is displayed to an end user definition of the element e element be used he element be repeated Example: an exam Notes: any further ecific lists of terms that can or should be used aple of the element information that may be helpful E xample: an exam nple of the element Example: an exam Notes: any further nple of the element information that may be helpful Example: an exam Notes: any further Element Name nple of the element information that may be helpful Title Example: an exam Notes: any further Element Name Element Label nple of the element information that may be helpful Title Example: an exam Notes: any further Element Name Element Label Definition Title A brief, descriptive name for a resource.
-Example: an exam Notes: any further Element Name Element Label Definition Required nple of the element information that may be helpful Title A brief, descriptive name for a resource.
-Yes Example: an exam Notes: any further Element Name Element Label Definition Required Repeatable nple of the element information that may be helpful Title A brief, descriptive name for a resource.
-Yes
+Legend

+Element Name: the name of the metadata element

+Element Label: the name of the element as it is displayed to an end user

+Definition: a brief definition of the element Required: must the element be used Repeatable: can the element be repeated

+Vocabularies: specific lists of terms that can or should be used

+Example: an example of the element

+Notes: any further information that may be helpful

+Element Name Title

+Element Label Title

+Definition A brief, descriptive name for a resource.

+Required Yes

+Repeatable Yes

+Vocabularies

+Example Holiday party

+Notes Some resources, for example a booklet, may have a title on them that you can use.
+For others, for example a photograph, you may need to create a title.
+Try to be brief but descriptive so that a user can learn something about the resource just by seeing the title.